trevor34/markdown-markup-parser/README.md

 An example of the syntax in use can be found at [examples/index.md](examples/index.md).

+I recommended checking out [the raw version](https://raw.githubusercontent.com/trevor34/markdown-website-builder/master/examples/index.md) as well due to some of the syntax not showing up

 Want to contribute?
 Check out the [Changelog file](CHANGELOG.md)